arjun-calidas/ndc-prototype/README.md

 3. Edit each request’s URL to your Webhook.site URL (paste it where prompted).
 4. Click **Send** on each request.
 5. In Webhook.site’s dashboard, you will see the raw XML you sent—verify that it matches the IATA NDC schema elements.

-That’s it—no live NDC sandbox or server is required.
-This proves you know how to build and parameterize NDC XML payloads correctly.